Harlequin rabbit: Description

 It is recognized by both the British Rabbit Council and American Rabbit Breeders' Association.

 The Harlequin rabbit is playful, docile, and intelligent.
 Like most breeds, the rabbit can respond to its own name and even be litter box trained.
 They are gentle.

 Harlequin rabbits come in two types: Japanese and Magpie.
 Japanese Harlequins are generally orange and either black, blue, chocolate, or lilac, while Magpie Harlequins are white (instead of orange) and either black, blue, chocolate, or lilac.
-A "perfect" Harlequin will be split between the two colors on the head, ears, feet, and body.
-It kind of looks like a perfect stripe between the two colors.
-Some Harlequins will have orange or white bellies, either is permissible for showing purposes.
+A "perfect" Harlequin will be split between the two colors on the head, ears, feet, and body, like a perfect stripe between the two colors.
+Some Harlequins will have orange or white bellies; either is permissible for showing purposes.

 The current American Rabbit Breeders Association (ARBA) Standard of Perfection calls for a 3 part frontal alternation.
 The ears are two different colors.
 The face splits into two colors, which alternate with the ears.
 The chest and front legs split into two colors, which alternate with the face and match the ears.
 The hind feet should alternate with the front feet.
 Ideally there should be 5-7 body markings.
 The body markings are either bars (half circle of color that runs vertically down the side), bands (unbroken circle of color), or a combination of the two.
 Disqualifications include a lack of defined split of color down the center of the face, Dutch-like markings, and white spots or white nails on the Japanese varieties.
 White eye rings, undersides/bellies, bottom of cheeks and feet are permitted in Japanese Harlequins.
 Any white spots are not noticeable in Magpies, as the orange is completely replaced with white, blending any white spotting.
 This may cause white spots to pop up when breeding Magpies to Japanese.